OmniBrowser GuideBook

 # 4.2.6 Full Screen

-- Full screen function is added on the upper right corner, it enlarges the visualization canvas for a better presentation.
+Full screen function is added on the upper right corner, it enlarges the visualization canvas and hide the function switching panel for a better presentation.

 # 4.2.7 Left-side Tool Bar

-Plot Theme: Click on Plot Theme button to change the background color of the website.
+Plot Theme: Click on Plot Theme icon to change the background color of the website.
 The background color is white by default and can be switched to black.

 Save Report: Click on Save Report icon to download all the images added to report in batch.